 DESTINY-Breast03 was a randomized, multicenter, open-label phase III clinical trial comparing T-DXd vs T-DM1 in women with HER2-positive metastatic breast cancer who experienced disease progression on first-line therapy with trastuzumab and taxane chemotherapy.
 Patients were randomly assigned 1:1 to T-DXd (n = 261) or T-DM1 (n = 263), and those with clinically stable brain metastasis were eligible.
-The primary endpoint was progression-free survival, as determined by blinded independent central review.
+The primary endpoint was progression-free survival.

-At the San Antonio meeting, Dr. Hurvitz presented data from the subgroup analysis.
-In patients with brain metastases at baseline (n = 82), median progression-free survival was 15 months with T-DXd vs 3 months with T-DM1—a 75% improvement favoring T-DXd.
+At the 2021 San Antonio meeting, Dr. Hurvitz presented data from the subgroup analysis.
+In patients with brain metastases at baseline (n = 82), median progression-free survival was 15 months with T-DXd vs 3 months with T-DM1—a 75% improvement.
 In patients without brain metastasis at baseline (n = 442), median progression-free survival was not reached with T-DXd vs 7.1 months with T-DM1.

-Among patients with brain metastases, the confirmed objective response rate for T-DXd was 67.4% vs 20.5% for T-DM1.
+Among patients with brain metastases, the confirmed objective response rate with T-DXd was 67.4% vs 20.5% with T-DM1.
 Among patients without brain metastasis at baseline, confirmed objective response rates were 82.1% vs 36.6%, respectively.

-The intracranial objective response rate by blinded central review showed that the best response was 63.9% for T-DXd compared to 33.4% with T-DM1.
-A complete response in the brain was achieved in 27.8% with T-DXd vs 2.8% for T-DM1.
+The intracranial objective response rate by blinded central review showed that the best response was 63.9% with T-DXd compared with 33.4% with T-DM1.
+A complete response in the brain was achieved in 27.8% with T-DXd vs 2.8% with T-DM1.

 At the time of data cutoff, 84 (32.2%) of the patients treated with T-DXd had progressive disease vs 155 (58.9%) of those who received T-DM1 in the overall trial.
 In patients with stable brain metastases at baseline, progressive disease was found in 48.8% of the T-DXd arm vs 69% of those treated with T-DM1.

 Treatment-emergent adverse events reported in at least 20% of patients enrolled in the overall trial were nausea, vomiting, and fatigue of any grade.
-Grade 4 treatment-emergent adverse events were as follows: 19% had grade 3/4 neutropenia in the T-DXd arm, and 24.9% had grade 3 or 4 thrombocytopenia in the T-DM1 arm.
+In the T-DXd arm, 19% had grade 3 or 4 neutropenia, and 24.9% had grade 3 or 4 thrombocytopenia in the T-DM1 arm.
 Drug-related interstitial lung disease was reported in 27 patients (10.5%) in the T-DXd group and 5 patients (1.9%) in the T-DM1 group, and the rates were comparable in Asians and non-Asians.